morpframework/morpfw/docs/restapi.rst

 .. http:get:: /page/{uuid}/+xattr-schema

-   Get JSON schema for validating extended attributes
+   Get JSON schema for validating extended attributes.
+This view is only available if your model have an extended attribute provider registered

 .. http:get:: /page/{uuid}/+xattr

-   Return extended attributes
+   Return extended attributes.
+This view is only available if your model have an extended attribute provider registered

    **Example response**: